KevinKra/Notes/electronics/raspberryPi/readme.md

 1. the `NPN` and `PNP` transistor types refer back to the semiconductor materials doped to create them.
 Which pins fit into which semiconductor materials in the two designs.
 1. what is `covalent bonding`?
 1. explain `p-type` and `n-type` doping.
-1. what `p-n junction`, where the `p` and `n` type materials meet is also called what?
+1. regarding the `p-n junction`, where the `p` and `n` type semiconductor materials meet is also called what?
 What happens there automatically?
 1. what happens when we connect a voltage source (like a battery) to the semiconductor?
 What special factors need to be considered regarding its voltage to create `forward bias`?
 1. explain `reverse bias` and how it's created.
 1. explain how the `NPN` transistor works at the semiconductor level.